FunkMonkey/reactive-react-component/README.md

 ### `hello-bridge.js`

 Create a reusable React component using the definition function.
+Technically you could do this in the same file as the definition function.

 ```js
 import createBridgeComponent from './create-bridge-component';